stfc/PSyclone/doc/developer_guide/coding-style.rst

 Documentation Style
 ###################
-When writing documentation, each reference to a PSyclone class or function should be set in italic (i.e. using a single backtick) except in headings.
+When writing documentation, each reference to a PSyclone class or function should be set in italics (i.e. enclosed by single backticks) except in headings.
 The first time a class or function is mentioned, use the full Python path, e.g.:
 `psyclone.core.access_info.VariableAccessInfo`.
 After that just use the class name (again in italics).